defano/wyldcard/README.md

 sort the lines of bkgnd field 3 by the last word of each
 ```

 Want to impress your friends?
-HyperTalk lets you to modify a chunk-of-a-chunk inside a container.
+HyperTalk lets you to modify a chunk-of-a-chunk inside of a container.
 For example:

 ```
 put "x" into the second character of the third word of the fourth line of field id 1